-Ourense is city of water and a true architectural treasure thanks to its 2,000-year history, spanning Roman, Medieval, Renaissance, Baroque and modern times.
-The Miño is no longer used to transport gold, but the thermal waters it brings to the whole city are just as valuable.
-Convenient, relaxed and with a variety of activities to keep you entertained throughout your stay at a hotel in Ourense, this is the ideal destination for trips with family or friends.
+Ourense is the city of water and a true architectural and monumental treasure thanks to 2,000 years of history where Roman, Medieval, Renaissance, Baroque and Modernist influences converge.
+The River Minho no longer brings gold today, but it does provide the valuable thermal waters throughout the city.
+Convenient, relaxed and offering a variety of activities to keep visitors entertained throughout their stay at a hotel in Ourense, this is the ideal destination for trips with family or friends.

-Located in the very heart of Ourense’s historic centre and dating back to Roman times, this spring is a source of many legends as well as healing mineral waters.
-They say that if you touch the thermal spring of As Burgas, you will end up celebrating your wedding here.
-Other stories tell of the mysterious whispering of the spring’s resident nymphs, to whom its healing properties are attributed.
+Located in the very heart of Ourense’s historic centre and dating back to Roman times, this spring is a source of many legends, as well as healing mineral waters.
+They say that if you touch the thermal water of As Burgas, you will end up celebrating your wedding there.
+Other stories speak of mysterious whispers from resident nymphs, to whom the therapeutic properties are attributed.

-Indeed, with a temperature of 60º, these waters are known for their near-miraculous therapeutic uses.
-For this reason, and its long history, a visit to As Burgas is a must for any traveller.
+Indeed, with temperatures of 60º, these waters are known for their almost miraculous therapeutic uses.
+For this reason, as well as its long history, a visit to As Burgas is a must for any traveller.

-The modern layout is the result of many years of refurbishment and allows this space to be enjoyed to the full: a unique spa experience that will make an impression on any visitor to Ourense.
+The modern layout of the baths is the result of many years of refurbishment and allows this space to be enjoyed to the full.
+It is a unique spa experience that will make an impression on any visitor to Ourense.

-There are more hot springs and spas in Ourense, such as O Tinteiro, Outariz or A Chavasqueira.
+There are also many more hot springs and spas in Ourense, such as O Tinteiro, Outariz and A Chavasqueira.

 The Roman Bridge, Santo Cristo, As Burgas, the Praza Maior and the Cathedral, among others, are Ourense’s main points of interest and most emblematic landmarks.